 The Market Street in Corning, New York is a lovely little downtown area with lots of neat shops and restaurants.
 I like to stop there whenever I have the chance.
-During the COVID pandemic, the street has been shut down to traffic, making it a pedestrian only area.
-I think the result is great; a perfect place to go out, shop, and dine.
+During the COVID pandemic, the street was shut down to traffic*, making it a pedestrian only area.
+I think the result was great; a perfect place to go out, shop, and dine.

 Market Street Brewing Company

 One of the many restaurants on the street is a local brewery called, appropriately enough, Market Street Brewing Company.
 With plenty of beers to choose from and a small food menu, it is a good place to eat.
 And they have ample outdoor seating including a lovely rooftop patio, which is where I ate.
 Note that these pictures are from pre-COVID times.